alex/what-happens-when/README.rst

 Page Layout
 -----------
 * Layout begins immediately the render tree has been constructed.
-* The layout stage will determine where and how the elements are poaitioned on the page, notably the width and height of each element, and their position in relation to one another.
+* The layout stage determines where and how the elements are positioned on the page, notably the width and height of each element, and their position in relation to one another.
-* The width will be determined by the viewport meta tag, which influences the layout.
+* The width of the layout viewport is determined by the viewport meta tag, which influences the layout.
 In its absence, the browser uses a default viewport, which is 960px on full-screen browsers.
 * Layout performance will be impacted by the DOM.
-The greater the number of node, the longer layout will take.
+The greater the number of nodes, the longer layout will take.
 * All subsequent layout will occur when the render tree is modified.